Collaborative Inclusive Project – “Time to Enhance your Skills”

 Bangalore International School, Birla Public School, Chanderbala Modi Academy, Hyderabad Public School, KC Public School, Maria Public School, Pathways World School, Rajmata Krishna Kumari Girls’ Public School, Sunbeam School, Lahartara, Vivek High School, Yadavindra Public School.

 The project was initiated with an aim to create awareness about equity and inclusion.
-The delegation size of each school was 6 students with atleast 3 differently abled students.
+The delegation size of each school was 6 students with at least three differently abled students.
 With this initiative, students with different abilities participated in a group, which helped them improve their confidence and self-esteem.

 Differently abled criteria-

 - Students with Specific Learning Disability- Dyslexia, Dysgraphia, Dyscalculia.